sueszli/blog/is a phd right for me?.md

   in another survey[^12] they also studied lifelong earnings. for individuals in computers and mathematics, those with a bachelor's degree earned approximately $3,044,000 over their working life, while _those with a master's degree earned around $3,541,000 and ph.d. holders earned about $3,890,000_. these statistics cover 25 to 64-year-olds who work full-time throughout the year.

-this shows that a pay gap exists between ph.d. holders and those with a bachelor's or master's degree. however, it's unclear whether this gap is due to the ph.d. or other factors like the type of job or the company.
+this shows that a pay gap exists between ph.d. holders and those with a bachelor's or master's degree.however, it's unclear whether this gap is due to the ph.d. or other factors like the type of job or the company.

 - the **national center for biotechnology information (ncbi) / national library of medicine (nlm)**[^13] found that doctoral recipients from eight universities showed variations in earnings based on where they were employed.